metaborg/devenv/README.md

 ## Troubleshooting
 In general, ensure you're calling `./repo` and `./gradlew` on Linux and MacOS (or `repo.bat` and `gradlew.bat` on Windows) instead of your local Gradle installation.
 The local one may be too old or too new.

+### Many errors about unresolved classes in IntelliJ

+If after importing there are many errors in files about classes not existing, re-import all the projects by pressing the `Reload All Gradle Projects` button in the Gradle tool window.

 ### Cannot debug in IntelliJ
 Debugging in IntelliJ is a bit buggy at the moment.
 To force debugging, add the following environment variable to your run configuration: